Brain Aneurysm Symptoms Early Warning Signs You Shouldn’t Ignore

 1. What is the main difference between a neurologist and a neurosurgeon?

-A neurologist specializes in diagnosing and treating brain and nervous system disorders medically, while a neurosurgeon performs surgical interventions when necessary.
+A neurologist treats brain and nerve disorders medically, while a neurosurgeon performs surgeries to correct structural issues.

 Stenting For Major Brain Vessel Causing Cerebral Hypoperfusion Due To Stenosis